catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 Through Job’s experiences, he got to understand God better.
 Able to rely on God more.
 When we say that Job was a perfect man, let us not compare that to God’s absolute perfection.
 I.e. Job’s spirituality still had to keep improving.
 God wanted Job to go through all these things, that he might understand God better.

-Job 42:5-6
+> *“I have heard of You by the hearing of the ear,
-*“I have heard of You by the hearing of the ear,
+> But now my eye sees You.
-But now my eye sees You.
+> Therefore I abhor myself,
-Therefore I abhor myself,
+> And repent in dust and ashes.”*
-And repent in dust and ashes.”*
+> Job 42:5-6

 Can see how Job got to know God better.
 What did Job have to repent over?

-Job 40:8
+> *“Would you indeed annul My judgment?
-*“Would you indeed annul My judgment?
+> Would you condemn Me that you may be justified?*
-Would you condemn Me that you may be justified?*
+> Job 40:8

 This was what God said about Job.